Accessing Medicaid a.k.a. “Choices” to Pay for Long-Term Care

 What is TennCare?

 In Tennessee, our Medicaid program is named “TennCare”.
 TennCare encompasses all of the Medicaid based services in our state, including long-term care.
 Our focus is on TennCare as a resource to pay for long-term care.
-We will use Medicaid, TennCare and CHOICES interchangeably.
+We will use the terms Medicaid, TennCare and CHOICES interchangeably.